deckerst/aves/README.md

 Create a file named `<app dir>/android/key.properties`.
 It should contain a reference to a keystore for app signing, and other necessary credentials.
 See `<app dir>/android/key_template.properties` for the expected keys.

+## Donations
+Some users have expressed the wish to financially support the project.
+I haven't set up any sponsorship system, but you can send contributions [here](https://paypal.me/ThibaultDeckers).
+Thanks! ❤️

 [Version badge]: https://img.shields.io/github/v/release/deckerst/aves?include_prereleases&sort=semver
 [Build badge]: https://img.shields.io/github/workflow/status/deckerst/aves/Quality%20check